Tag: experience economy

 • Would it matter if no one saw it?

-It can return to what it originally was:
+It can return to what it once was:

-Perhaps the rarest luxury today is not an exotic destination,
+Perhaps the rarest luxury today is not travel, achievement, or visibility—

 And when experience becomes personal,